 Matt Bristol is a retired lawyer and ordained minister.
 He has served as Of Counsel to Hatcher & Baez since April 2020.
-His legal career has spanned over 53 years, and has included over two decades as an Air Force judge advocate, including service as Chief Circuit Military Judge, as a federal prosecutor with the Criminal Division of the U.S. Department of Justice, international legal systems architect in the former Soviet Union, and corporate General Counsel.
+His legal career has spanned over 53 years, and has included over two decades as an Air Force judge advocate, including service as Chief Circuit Military Judge, as a federal prosecutor with the Criminal Division of the U.S. Department of Justice, international legal systems architect in the former Soviet Union, corporate General Counsel, and private law practice in Texas and Virginia.

 A graduate of Baylor University School of Law, Matt also is a graduate of the George Washington University National Law Center with a Masters in International and Comparative Law, the Air War College and the National Judicial College.
 He has had extensive trial experience and is able to analyze complicated legal disputes from the perspective of an experienced trial judge.